Dionisiy/CA/for-loops-in-javascript-quiz.md

 `};`

-Answer: prints the numbers 2 to 7\/
+**Answer**: prints the numbers 2 to 7\/

-Which of the following best describes an element in JavaScript?
+* Which of the following best describes an element in JavaScript?

 Answer: an entry in an array